 - White paper: An authoritative guide that helps readers understand a specific topic.
 See some examples of our white papers.

 - Wireframe: A wireframe is effectively a blueprint of a website.
-Wireframes are a visual representation of where content elements will sit on specific page of a website.
+Wireframes are a visual representation of where content elements will sit on a specific page of a website.